Holy Wisdom Orthodox Mission

 It is the 2,000-year old Christian Church.

 Extending over two millenia, the history of Orthodox Christianity is very rich.
-Its beliefs and its structure have remained consistent and true to the New Testament Apostolic tradition throughout the centuries.
+Orthodox Christian beliefs have remained consistent from the New Testament Apostolic tradition through to the present day.
 Read more...

 Is the Orthodox Church very large?